 Not-too-mushy sibling wedding songs for brothers and sisters #Reception Advice#family#music#playlist#reception#wedding songs April 16 2018 | Catherine Clark bijouxandbits Schuyler Sisters "Sisters" print from Cattifer We are eloping and plan to send out our wedding announcement with a mix CD with tribute songs to those with whom we are close.
 We both have sisters and are hoping to find an appropriate song for them.
 Any offbeat suggestions for sibling wedding songs?
 Related Post 12 wedding dance songs NOT about love My partner's mother was emotionally abusive for most of his life, but now they are trying to make amends, and very much wants to do...
 Read more I went on a hunt for less trite sibling wedding songs and definitely ran into some.
 Although in some cases, those sappy songs are actually kind of perfect?
 For instance, I LOVE "When We Grow Up" even those it's schmaltzy as hell.
 Give me that Michael Jackson version any day.
 This list focuses a lot on songs that are either about siblings or long-time friendship, which is often the basis of wanting to celebrate a sibling relationship.
 Hopefully there's a non-cheesy one here to snag.
 Otherwise, fellow readers: what offbeat or unique sibling weddings songs for brothers and sisters can you recommend?
 Theses would also be great for friend dances, too!
 "We Are Going to Be Friends" by The White Stripes “Stand By Me” by Ben E. King “You’re My Best Friend” by Queen "Sister" by Dave Matthews Band "Landslide" by Fleetwood Mac "Do You Realize??" by Flaming Lips "Come Dancing" The Kinks "Oh, Sister" by Bob Dylan "Lean on Me" by Bill Wilthers "Sister" by Nixons "It Don't Have to Change" by John Legend "Orange Sky" by Alexi Murdoch "You've Got A Friend In Me" by Randy Newman "I'll Be There" by Jackson 5 "We Are Family" by Sister Sledge "Brothers & Sisters" by Coldplay "In My Life" by The Beatles "He Ain't Heavy, He's My Brother" by The Hollies "When We Grow Up" by Diana Ross (or the Michael Jackson/Roberta Flack version!)
 "Martha" by Rufus Wainwright More wedding playlists: The HUGE list of instrumental songs for your movie theme wedding playlist Cinephiles, movie-lovers, movie wedding theme-havers, this wedding playlist is all about you.
 We're talking movie-themed ceremony songs and movie-themed cocktail and dinner songs that are all instrumental.
 Here are over… Read More Non-sappy father/daughter dance songs I've spent the last two days scouring the 'net for a father/daughter dance for our wedding reception, and frankly, virtually every suggestion I've come across has a title that makes… Read More First dance songs that haven't been done to death The OBB team has compiled a pretty good list of totally not overused first dance songs from the silly, to the romantic, to the extremely controversial!
 Read More Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Executive Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS This elopement had a Halloween AND a unicorn theme NEXT Serious wedding romance in the woods at this wedding in Greece Show/Hide comments [ 2 ] Depending on your sense of humor, the "Sisters" number from White Christmas.
 Reply How about Billy Idol White wedding lol Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
-Notify me of follow-up comments by email.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.